Jython¶

 abstractions are provided by pygrametl.
 Firstly, JDBCConnectionWrapper

-Database.
-Secondly, as Jython currently has no support for
+Jython currently has no support for multiprocessing

 multiprocessing

-suitable for one platform may be less effective for the other.
-One aspect to
+platform may be less effective on the other.
+One aspect to be aware of when

 Decoupled.batchsize

-JConsole
+and JConsole

 are bundled with the JDK, while tools such as VisualVM must be installed separately but often provide